agraham0925/goalty-pickup/README.md

 	⋅⋅⋅Because I was so focused on trying to accomplish the above two tasks, I ran out of time to work on the additional features that I had planned to incorporate in my app, including connection to weather API, a page to display the current status of time and location votes, and editing user information.

 ## What I learned:
 * Trying something new is *hard*.
-I bought into Firebase's self-proclaimed ease, but the reality is trying something new always has a learning curve.
+I bought into Firebase's self-proclaimed ease, but I underestimated the amount of time it would take for me to learn how to user.
 During this project, I felt very frustrated that I wasn't understanding this quicker.
 I had decided to use Firebase a day before beginning my project.
 In the future, I would build in research time to my project plan before committing to use something new.
 * It takes much longer to accomplish a full stack app on your own than you anticipate.
 The previous projects were done with partners with the same timeline, and I operated as if I had someone to share the workload with.
 In the future, I would better plan my time and be more realistic of what I thinkn I can accomplish.

 ## In the future, I would like to add: